CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_security_suppression_rules.md

 # crowdstrike_cloud_security_suppression_rules (Data Source)

 This data source retrieves detailed information about cloud security suppression rules.
 Suppression rules define criteria for automatically suppressing findings, such as IOMs, across your environment.
-All non-FQL fields can accept wildcards `*` and query Falcon using logical AND.
+Text-based fields (`name`, `description`) accept wildcards `*`.
+All fields query Falcon using logical AND.
 If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.

 ## API Scopes